Key Differences Between Synchronous and Asynchronous Communication

 Let’s quickly define what these two types of communication styles mean in the workplace.
 Synchronous communication is communication that happens in real-time.
 The different parties involved are all actively involved and exchanging information with one another.

 Some examples of synchronous communication are in-person meetings, telephone calls, and video conferences like in Zoom or Skype.
 Sometimes, chatrooms and instant messaging are also considered synchronous with the assumption that all involved parties are active and respond in near-to-real-time.

 On the contrary, asynchronous communication does not happen in real-time.
 The involved parties engage with the conversation and participate in their own time.
 With asynchronous communication, there is no expectation for participants to immediately respond.

-Examples of asynchronous communication are email conversations, digital workspaces, and project management tools used by your organization.
-Instant messaging can also be asynchronous if involved parties are not expected to immediately engage in the conversation.
+Asynchronous communication examples are email conversations, digital workspaces, and project management tools used by your organization.
+Instant messaging can also be asynchronous if involved parties are not expected to engage in the conversation immediately.